-The following questions may guide you in writing a submission or responding to questions of the panel members.
-Questions:
+The following questions may guide you in writing a submission or responding to questions of the panel members:

-- Do your study experiences match with your initial expectations of the Programme?
+- How well do your study experiences match with your initial expectations of the programme?

 - Are you happy with the available study spaces and resources, cf. the library, lecturing rooms, computer rooms?

-- Do you have suggestions how the programme could improve?
+- What suggestions do you how for how the programme could improve?

 After the review has taken place, the panel prepares a report in which they summarise their findings on the quality of the programme.
-Suggestions for improvements along with ideas raised by stakeholders are assembled into recommendations.
+The final report includes specific commendations and recommendations for the programme.

-Apply for the focus group or mail your written submission to Edward Schofield.
+Apply for the focus group or email your written submission to Robert Stratford.

 Academic Policy & Reviews Officer